AmeliaCelline/Leetcode/README.md

 # Leetcode
-Solutions for the leetcode problems I did
+Solutions for the leetcode problems I did.
+The file name is the problem number.